 When there is a discrepancy between Ampere’s Law and observed behavior, the addition of an extra current is necessary to resolve the inconsistency.
 This extra current is known as the displacement current.
 The displacement current behaves as a source of the magnetic field, much like the conduction current.

 Chapter 9 – Ray Optics and Optical Instruments

-The laws of refraction and reflection are valid for all the surfaces and pairs of media at the point of incidences.
+The laws of reflection and refraction are applicable to all surfaces and pairs of media at the point of incidence.

 Chapter 10 – Wave Optics

 Visible light, like all other forms of electromagnetic radiation, is made up of discrete packets of energy called photons.
 These photons possess the properties of both waves and particles, which is known as wave-particle duality.
 The branch of physics that deals with the study of light and its behavior is known as Optics.